protontypes/open-sustainable-technology/README.md

 - [Raven](https://github.com/Ouranosinc/raven) - Is made to help scientists run hydrological modeling experiments with climate change projections.
 - [NEMO](https://www.nemo-ocean.eu/) - A state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
 - [metR](https://github.com/eliocamp/metR) -  Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+- [ESMF](https://github.com/esmf-org/esmf) - The Earth System Modeling Framework is a suite of software tools for developing high-performance, multi-component Earth science modeling applications.
+- [RegESM](https://github.com/uturuncoglu/RegESM) - Regional Earth System Model is designed to be a state-of-art coupled modeling system that allows using variety of different earth system model components as well as their integration with co-processing tool.

 ## Datasets of Ecosystems